Super Efficient and Environmentally Friendly

 The Heating Solution for New Build Properties

-Heat pumps are becoming the heating solution of choice for new build properties and self-builders.
+Heat pumps are becoming the heat energy of choice for new build properties and self-builders.
 A heat pump’s ability to meet a wide range of needs makes them an ideal heating system for a wide range of projects, however large or small.

 SAP Assessment Contribution

 As many customers may already know, passing SAP calculations is not a given these days.
 Specifying a heat pump as the intended heating system will score favourably when going through SAP assessment.
 Specifying a heat pump to Building Control will help to get the proposed build approved and reflect positively on energy bills and other aspects of build requirements.

 Installed Effectively into Your Project

 Heat pump installations are much more straightforward on new builds, we can arrange for installation to be timed with the project of the build, in order to reduce inconvenience and, potentially, lower cost.

 In addition, considering a heat pump system instead of a ground source heat pump when designing a new build ensures that suitable locations for the external heat pump unit, the internal hot water cylinder, and the pipework in between can be suitably homed.